Think about the most creative person in your life. How does their “work style” differ from yours?

 These hurdles can make it so difficult for filmmaking teams that they decide to avoid new production tools entirely.
 That’s a bad outcome, though, because it limits the entire field’s creative potential.

-Great leaders encourage both standardization AND work-style diversity
+Great leaders encourage both standardization AND different work styles

 Conventional wisdom says you can’t have team alignment and creative/work-style diversity.
 The good news?
 The wisdom is wrong.
 Technology is making it easier to do both.

 Netflix’s Production Innovation Team recently addressed this in a Medium article about virtual production.
 Netflix’s philosophy on problem-solving goes a step further than our typical knee-jerk reaction to coordination issues.

 Instead of asking, “How do we solve this teamwork issue?” they add a caveat: “…without inhibiting creativity?”